First Aid Scotland incorporating

 We strongly advise you not to use non manufacturer (OEM) consumables on your defibrillator for a number of reasons; 1.
 Use of non-original parts may invalidate your warranty 2.
 There is no guarantee of quality 3.
 Non OEM consumables may not work 4.
 Somebody's life may depend on someone trying to save a few pounds on sub standard parts.

 At First Aid Scotland/ AED-DEFIB-SHOP we firmly believe that if it's second hand, it should be discarded as you have no idea how the unit has been previously treated, or if it has had intermittent faults.
-Even the trade-in units we receive following new unit purchase by our customers are destroyed, because we don't know how they will perform under emergency conditions.
+Even the trade-in units we receive following new unit purchase by our customers are destroyed/recycled, because there are too many factors affecting how they will perform under emergency conditions.

 This is a situation you do not want to be left in, as there's absolutely nothing that can be done unless you have another battery to install, or another defibrillator to use.
 It's a very simple process to check the condition of the unit daily or weekly, and someone should be tasked with checking the unit.